 The major ovine articular cartilage (AC) serine proteinase inhibitory protein (SPI), a 58 kDa glycoprotein (SPI-58), was purified to homogeneity by sequential Sephacryl S-300 gel permeation, concanavalin A affinity, Mono Q anion exchange and Superose 12

-Rodgers, K, Melrose, J & Ghosh, P 1995, 'Biotin-labeled potato chymotrypsin inhibitor-1 - A useful probe for the detection and quantitation of chymotrypsin-like serine proteinases on western blots and its application in the detection of a serine proteinase synthesized by articular chondrocy', Analytical Biochemistry, vol. 227, no. 1, pp. 129-134.View/Download from: UTS OPUS or Publisher's site
+Rodgers, K, Melrose, J & Ghosh, P 1995, 'Biotin-labeled potato chymotrypsin inhibitor-1 - A useful probe for the detection and quantitation of chymotrypsin-like serine proteinases on western blots and its application in the detection of a serine proteinase synthesized by articular chondrocy', Analytical Biochemistry, vol. 227, no. 1, pp. 129-134.View/Download from: Publisher's site

 Potato chymotrypsin inhibitor-1 (pCTI-1) was biotinylated by reaction with sulfosuccinimidyl-6-(biotinamido)hexanoate.
 This derivative was used as a probe on Western blots for the detection and quantitation of chymotrypsin and the detection of a chymotry